 It’s not just antihistamines, but also decongestants, and surprisngly the mood enhancers.
 Many anti-depressants, especially the Tricyclics (nortriptyline, amitriptyline and doxepin).
 Muscle relaxers are big-time dryers, for example cyclobenzaprine and baclofen.
 Sleeping pills, blood pressure medications and thiazide diuretics such as HCTZ are other eye dryers.

 Palliative treatments such as natural tear drops are fine but your real goal is to reduce the inflammation and discover the underlying cause.
 For some of you the cause is easy to figure out, because it is medication, or it’s pollution or eye fatigue from reading computer monitors all day.
 Maybe someone smokes in your home, or you live in a windy or dry climate, these factors can all affect your eye health.

 It’s pretty well known today that fish oils (omega 3 fatty acids) are able helpful for dry eyes.
 But you can do better.
-The new dietary supplement “Chia Seed Omega” by Essential Formulas contains essential fatty acids from chia seeds, a superfood plus omega 3s.
-Powerful stuff and sold without prescription at health food stores.
-What else can you try?

 -Eat black currants or take a supplement of black currant seed oil.
 This significantly increases your plasma concentration of GLA (gamma linolenic acid) which is an omega 6.
 It also enhances immune function.